Upinel/localhost.direct/README.md

 > Never Put the .key file in any public accessible place.
 If founded, the cert will revoke.
 I don't want to require user registration in the future. issue: https://github.com/Upinel/localhost.direct/issues/18

 # *.localhost.direct - Wildcard Publicly Signed SSL Certificate with Subdomain Support
-One Sunday morning, I found myself tackling the usual trifecta of local development issues:
+One someday morning, I found myself tackling the usual trifecta of local development issues:

 1. Using Fully Qualified Domain Names (FQDNs) in local testing environments
 2. Dealing with SSL certificates in a local setting, where self-signed certificates are a nuisance